-- 07/18, 19/2023: Large Scale Equipment Deployment, Eastern WA

-- //2023: Equipment Deployment,
+- 07/19/2023: Large Scale Equipment Deployment, Tri-cities - 09/28/2023: Tabletop and Equipment Deployment, Spokane River

-- //2023: Tabletop Drill

 BP Pipelines (North America) Northwest Pipelines District

 The BP Pipelines plan covers the 392-mile long Olympic Pipeline and the 5-mile-long Cherry Point Crude Pipeline.
 The plan received a 5-year approval on June 9, 2021.
 An annual review of the plan was completed on May 24, 2022, and found that no updates were needed.